Celebrate London History Schools Day

 London History Schools Day 2017

-On 26 May 2017 the London Curriculum, Historic England and Museum of London encouraged schools to bring London’s unique characters, past and present, to life with a dress-up day to launch London History Schools Day.
+In 2017 the London Curriculum, along with Historic England and Museum of London, launched London History Schools Day by encouraging schools to bring London’s unique characters, past and present, to life with a dress-up day.

-It encouraged young Londoners to learn more about the city’s cultural heritage and its communities.
-Children and teachers were dressed up as their favourite Londoners, with impressive outfits all round.
-These included; David Bowie, Alexander McQueen, Suffragettes and Punks.
+It aimed to inspire young Londoners to learn more about the city’s cultural heritage and communities.
+Children and teachers were dressed up as their favourite Londoners, with some very impressive outfits including David Bowie, Alexander McQueen, Charlie Chaplin and even some Punks!